 This small surfer community on Oahu's North Shore stands proud as a perfect mix of preservation and bohemian personality.

-On the sandy shores of Pipeline Beach, the waves do not disappoint the dozens of surfers and spectators who gather here October through April for the thrilling daily water show.
+On the sandy shores of Banzai Pipeline, the waves do not disappoint the dozens of surfers and spectators who gather here October through April for the thrilling daily water show.
 One after another, the thunderous aqua walls crash onto the wide beach, each one more powerful than the last.

 Amid all the blonde, shirtless men clad almost universally in neon board shorts, artist and Haleiwa resident Colleen Wilcox says she, too, is a surfer—but she leaves Pipeline to the pros, especially in winter, when the waves can top 40 feet high.
 "But it's always fun to watch!" she says.

 Located on Oahu's more rugged North Shore, the small community of Haleiwa (pronounced hal-ay-EEV-a)—a town of nearly 4,000 residents—is known first for phenomenal surfing.
 (Vans Triple Crown, the largest and longest-running surf series, is held here.)

 2 of 5Photo: Linny Morris

 Its second claim to fame is a little sweeter: shaved ice at M. Matsumoto Grocery Store, which has been serving the snow cones, coated in homemade syrup and enhanced by sweetened azuki beans or vanilla ice cream, since 1951.